 He is a visiting lecturer at the University of Chicago Law School and has taught courses at Yale Law School and New York University School of Law.

-Before that, he led the intellectual property litigation practice at Debevoise & Plimpton LLP where litigated a number of widely-publicized cases on behalf of:
+Before that, while leading the intellectual property litigation practice at Debevoise & Plimpton LLP, his cases included :

 Mr. Keller received a B.S. from Cornell University in 1976 and his J.D. from Boston University in 1979.
 He is admitted to the bar in New York, Massachusetts and New Jersey.